Homepage Performance vs. Conversion: Finding the Balance

 <script src="chat.js" async></script>

-The problem: Chat widgets, analytics, social buttons can add 500KB+ and dozens of requests.
+The problem: Chat widgets, analytics, and social buttons can add 500KB+ and dozens of requests.

 Solution: